-In late September this year community representatives visited the ‘habitat mitigation site’ on Harvil Road.
+In late September 2018 community representatives visited the ‘habitat mitigation site’ on Harvil Road.
 This is one of three sites across the local area where HS2 early works contractors planted approximately 50,000, one year old saplings to help compensate for the loss of trees else where on the project.

 Unfortunately HS2 Ltd. allowed these trees to die during the hot summer as a decision was made to deliberately neglect them because ‘it was not cost effective to water them’

 We have been promised that the saplings will be removed and replaced with new planting – due from November this year.